Digital zombie: Mobile gaming

-Health Risks
+Health risks

 Heavy use of technology

 Research by the University of Sydney has begun looking at how new technology such as digital media and smartphones impact our lives and questioning whether they can create new compulsions and obsessions.
 The research demonstrates that increased heavy technological use can have negative health consequences similar to drugs, smoking, and alcohol.
 Marcel O'Gorman, an associate professor of English at the University of Waterloo, has commented on the body of research examining how technology impacts cognition, stating currently that there is no empirical evidence to support any theories that suggest that technology can damage memory and attention span.

 Heightened risk to children

 Manfred Spitzer, a German psychiatrist, has raised concerns with providing digital devices to children.
 During the early childhood stage while their brains are rapidly growing, increased exposure to digital devices may deprive them of necessary development required to facilitate brain growth.
 These concerns are also shared by Korean doctors who believe giving digital devices, like smartphones to children, limits their cognitive development.
-The American Academy of Pediatrics has also suggested that screen use for children under should be extremely limited.